Points of interest and attractions in Malaga

 Enjoy the gastronomy of the region, there are restaurants and bars for everyone.
 White villages are an excellent location for trying a typical Spanish dish...good food is always welcome, don't you think so?

 Botanical gardens and parks: Malaga cares very good of its parks and natural spaces so they are a worthy visit.
 Among the parks are Jardín de la Concepción botanical garden, Parque de la Paloma in Benalmádena or Parque de la Bateria in Torremolinos.

-Strolling Ronda and discover the old district, end the day having a drink at the main square and take a beautiful photo of Ronda bridge from the viewpoint.
+Strolling Ronda and discover the old district, you can finish the day having a drink at the main square and taking a beautiful photo of Ronda bridge from the viewpoint.

 Hiking and trekking routes: In the area and in Andalucia there are many hiking routes inside the Natural Parks.
 Beautiful walking routes where enjoying the natural beauty of southern Spain.